ortalagiv/Learn-to-Rapidly-Optimize-Hybrid-Precoding/README.md

-# Learn to Rapidly Optimize Hybrid Precoding
+# Learn to Rapidly and Robustly Optimize Hybrid Precoding

 Python repository for the paper:

-O. Agiv, N.Shlezinger, "Learn to Rapidly Optimize Hybrid Precoding," accepted to the IEEE International Workshop on Signal Processing Advances in Wireless Communications (SPAWC), 2022.
-Link for the paper - https://ieeexplore.ieee.org/document/9833923 .
+O. Agiv, N.Shlezinger, "Learn to Rapidly and Robustly Optimize Hybrid Precoding," submitted to the  IEEE Transactions on Communications.

 Please cite our paper if the code is used for publishing research.